 There are countless causes of proud flesh, and that’s why it almost always occurs on lower limbs.
 Friction, movement, air, water, poor wound management, infection, sequestrum (a piece of dead bone tissue).
-The most common causes of proud flesh is using the wrong product, and mis-management.
-Over 90% of wound care, and proud flesh products damage tissue, or delay healing.
+The most common causes of proud flesh are using the wrong product, and mismanagement.
+Over 90% of wound care and proud flesh products damage tissue or delay healing.

 - What it does: PF Wonder Salve smooths away proud flesh, also known as excessive tissue granulation, while aiding regeneration of healthy tissue.
 The solution is powerful, yet gentle, and will not harm healthy tissue.
-The salve encourages hair re-growth with no white hairs.
-PF Wonder Salve forms a protective coating over the area when left un-bandaged.
-It repels flies and does not rub off in grass or with light moisture.
-The salve stays put on area until removed, and allows the area to heal itself.
+The salve encourages hair regrowth with no white hairs.
+PF Wonder Salve forms a protective coating over the area when left unbandaged.
+It repels flies and does not rub off in the grass or with light moisture.
+The salve stays put on the area until removed and allows the area to heal itself.

-If you are dealing with a non-healing wound, or injury involving exposed bone, we highly recommend a consultation with Dr Bruce E. Lyle, DVM, of Aubrey Equine Clinic.
+If you are dealing with a non-healing wound, or injury involving exposed bone, we highly recommend a consultation with Dr. Bruce E. Lyle, DVM, of Aubrey Equine Clinic.
 Proud flesh is one of the most mismanaged, and misunderstood elements of wound healing in the equine world.
-Many veterinarians do not understand how to prevent or eliminate proud flesh without surgical removal.
 With PF Wonder Salve, there is no need for surgical removal of proud flesh!

-Discovering potential issues saves time and money.
-Schedule a consultation with renowned lameness expert, Dr. Bruce Lyle, DVM for a second opinion, X-ray review, or additional advice on wound management.
+Schedule a consultation with renowned lameness expert, Dr. Bruce Lyle, DVM for a second opinion, X-ray review, or wound management advice.